Skip to content Skip to footer navigation

 Several of these bottom performers stood out as appliances our experts wouldn't buy for their own kitchens

-Although these models in our latest test received a CHOICE Expert Rating over 70% (which isn't a bad score, overall), the best performers in our review all scored 90% or above.
+Although even the worst performing models in our latest test received a CHOICE Expert Rating over 70% (which isn't a bad score, overall), the best performers in our review all scored 90% or above.
 Which means that the models below are certainly lagging well behind.

 Several of these bottom performers stood out as appliances our experts wouldn't buy for their own kitchens.
-Here we reveal the four models that really didn't impress.
+Here we reveal the five models that really didn't impress.

 The good news is that alongside these low scorers were several cooktops at different price points our experts would happily recommend – check our induction cooktops review to see the best performers.